josh-project/josh/docs/src/reference/filters.md

 All matching files in the input root

 ### Match nested directories **`::**/X/`**
-All subdirectories matching the pattern in arbitarily deep subdirectories of the input
+All subdirectories matching the pattern in arbitrarily deep subdirectories of the input

 ### Match nested files **`::**/X`**
-All files matching the pattern in arbitarily deep subdirectories of the input
+All files matching the pattern in arbitrarily deep subdirectories of the input

 ## History filters

 These filter do not modify git trees, but instead only operate on the commit graph.

-### Linearize history **:linear**
+### Linearise history **:linear**
 Produce a filtered history that does not contain any merge commits.
 This is done by simply dropping all parents except the first on every commit.